GPUOpen-LibrariesAndSDKs/MxGPU-Virtualization/README.md

  * Edit configuraiton in Makefile

-        GIM is a external kernel driver module.
+        GIM is an external kernel driver module.
 The driver configuration is different from upstream kernel driver.
-Now, Edit "KBUILD_CFLAGS" in Makefile is preferred to pass the configuraiton to GIM codes.
+Editing "KBUILD_CFLAGS" in the Makefile is preferred to pass the configuration to GIM.

 ## HISTORY:
  - 1.0 (2017/07/20)
         The original release support AMD S7150 series.

+ - 2.0 (2018/9/30)
+        Fix some issues for AMD S7150 series.